 Heather has worked for years with a variety of breeds and ages.
 She is incredibly sensitive to the needs of each client and their softest communication.
 Time after time Heather has earned the trust and bonded with even the most anxious animals, some of whom would not let others interact with them.
 Trust is earned and there is nothing she finds more gratifying than working in partnership with her canine clients to help them find balance naturally and live their best lives mentally, emotionally, and physically.

 Does your pet have arthritis?
-New rescue dog scared of people?
+Injured?
 Separation anxiety?
 New puppy?
+Ask us how we can help.

-Please complete the New Client Form prior to your first appointment.
+Please complete the Consultation Form prior to your first appointment.
 Please make sure your dog has been walked prior to our session.
 We encourage owners to be in the room but for home visits other pets should be kept separate to aid relaxation and prevent distraction.
-Dogs may be unused to sports massage because it is different than petting and we work at your animal’s comfort level.
+Dogs may be unused to therapeutic massage because it is different than petting and we work at your animal’s comfort level.

 Regular massage provides the best results for your pet.
 We recommend a minimum of three weekly sessions to introduce your animal to bodywork and achieve the best results.